blefaudeux/chronogo/README.md

 # chronogo
 [Complete WIP, come back in ten years] Like cron, for human beings

 Execute asynchronously a given set of commands, on a (timed) regular basis, log the outputs and handle things like computer restarts.

-Not there yet, but should in the end handle a folderwatch, as well as conditional execution (execute this if this command returns that).
-Should already be functional
+This also handles a folderwatchs, in that you can add as many folders to watch as you like, and associate a command triggered by any change in them.

+Future plans include:
+- unit testing, adding error messages if the config is broken
+- adding pre-built binaries for major platforms

 ## Settings structure